Stephen-ODriscoll/PlutoUtils/docs/string_utils.md

 2. Takes a join string and a container.
 Returns a string created by appending all elements in the container with the join string between them.

 #### ltrim()
 Takes a string and an optional **std::locale**.
 Removes all leading "space" characters.
+This includes new lines, tabs, spaces, etc.

 #### rtrim()
 Takes a string and an optional **std::locale**.
 Removes all trailing "space" characters.
+This includes new lines, tabs, spaces, etc.

 #### trim()
 Takes a string and an optional **std::locale**.
 Removes all leading and trailing "space" characters.
+This includes new lines, tabs, spaces, etc.